Chipdelmal/MoNeT/docs/TargetedInterventions.md

 ### Next Steps

-* The natural next step for this workflow would be to simulate mosquitoes on the network, and compare the death rates of applying in different random and targeted schemes.
+* The next step for this workflow would be to simulate mosquitoes on the network, and compare the death rates of applying in different random and targeted schemes.
+* It would also be interesting to analyze the effects of interventions that have killing mosquitoes as an objective, and compare them to interventions that are oriented towards repelling them.
+This is because repellency would reshape the flow of mosquitoes in the network.
-* Another research line would focus on analyzing the effects of directionality on the centrality of the nodes.
+* Another research line would focus on analyzing the effects of directionality on the [centrality](./NetworkMetrics.html) of the nodes and how the [pointsets](./Pointsets.html) can have an effect on these metrics.
+* [Clustering the communities](./Community.html) of these mosquito movement patterns for hierarchical aggregation of landscapes is another line of research we are currently pursuing.

 <img src="./media/MarkovGrid.jpg" width="100%" align="middle">